At-EC/At-RTOS/README.md

 The [at_rtos.h](./include/kernel/at_rtos.h) is an interface of At-RTOS kernel.
 You can check the interface usage in this file to perform it in your embedded controller system.

-The following sample codes illustrates how to create your first thread:
+The following sample codes illustrate how to create your first thread:
 ```c
 /* Include the At-RTOS interface's header file. */
 #include "at_rtos.h"